Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: The closure of linear submanifolds

 To set up for clutching morphisms and a recursive description of the boundary of compactified linear submanifolds, we now define \emph{generalized strata}, compare \cite[Section~4]{CMZeuler}.
 For a tuple $\bfg = (g_1,\ldots,g_k)$ of genera and a tuple $\bfn = (n_1,\ldots,n_k)$ together with a collection of types $\bfmu = (\mu_1,\ldots, \mu_k)$ with $|\mu_i| = n_i$ we first define the disconnected stratum $ \omoduli[\bfg,\bfn](\bfmu) \= \prod_{i=1}^k \omoduli[g_i,n_i](\mu_i)\,. $ Then, for a linear subspace~$\frakR$ inside the space of the residues at all poles of $\bfmu$ we define the generalized stratum $\Romod[\bfmu][\bfg,\bfn][\frakR]$ to be the subvariety with residues lying in~$\frakR$.
 Generalized strata obviously come with period coordinates and we thus define a \emph{generalized linear submanifold} $\Omega \cH$ to be an algebraic stack together with a map to $\Romod[\bfmu][\bfg,\bfn][\frakR]$ whose image is locally linear in period coordinates and where $\Omega \cH$ is the normalization of its image.

-Rescaling the differential gives an action of $\bC^*$ on strata an the quotient are projectivized strata $\bP \omoduli[g,n](\mu)$.
+Rescaling the differential gives an action of $\bC^*$ on strata and the quotient are projectivized strata $\bP \omoduli[g,n](\mu)$.
 The image of a linear submanifold in $\bP \omoduli[g,n](\mu)$ is called \emph{projectivized linear manifold} $\cH$, but we usually omit the 'projectivized'.

 We refer with an index~$B$ to quantities of the ambient projectivized stratum, such as its dimension $d_B$ and the unprojectivized dimension $N_B = d_B +1$.
 The same letters without additional index are used for the linear submanifold, e.g.\ $N = d+1$, and we write $d_\cH$ and $N_\cH$ only if ambiguities may arise.